 6.1 Avoiding Costly Rework

-- The project delivery methodology: Agile-run projects are more suited for earlier detection of errors.
+- The project delivery methodology: Agile projects are more suited for earlier error detection.
 This is facilitated by smaller and more frequent releases and parallel testing activities.
-On the other hand, Agile is not always applicable although a hybrid model can be adopted with no risk.
+On the other hand, Agile is not always applicable, although a hybrid model can be adopted with no risk.

 There is a distinction to be made between corrective measures and experimentation.
 In the latter case, you typically carry more than one design and try these out (simulations, proof of concept) to test their feasibility and suitability.

 On the other hand, rework is created when something goes wrong in the analysis or implementation stages, which could have been avoided with more diligence or clarity.